 - Not Wi-Fi compatible; limited portability and quite heavy; does not have wheels

-Get the Bissell air220 air purifier for pets at Amazon, Lowe’s, or Best Buy.
+Get the Bissell air220 air purifier for pets at Amazon or Lowe’s.

 A smaller air filter intended for smaller spaces, the Levoit Core 300S can provide air purification five times an hour in a bedroom or studio-size apartment.
 It features an H13 True HEPA filter and an activated-carbon filter to trap 99.97 percent of fine particulate matter, like pet dander and allergens as tiny as 0.3 microns.

 At its quietest, this air purifier’s noise level is only 24 decibels, making it suitable for bedroom use or in nurseries.
 A compact model, the Levoit Core 300S is an effective, affordable solution to removing mold, pollen, dust, and pet dander from small rooms and home offices.